-These centers include specialized staff, social workers and nurses and in collaboration with specialized doctor volunteers.
+These centers include specialized staff, social workers and nurses who work in collaboration with specialized doctor volunteers.
 The centers are provided with necessary medicine according to availability.

-A central administration supervises implementation of programs and activities through proper planning, reform, monitoring and evaluation.
+A central administration supervises the implementation of programs and activities through proper planning, reform, monitoring and evaluation.

 First: On the Health Level